CSCI-3308-CU-Boulder/3308SP21_022_3/README.md

 Your Night Out

-  The purpose of the Date Night application is to generate an itinerary for a dinner and movie date.
+  The purpose of the Your Night Out application is to generate an itinerary for a dinner and movie date.
 Once users sign up for the application with Google Authentication, they will have the option to provide preferences for the types of restaurant they like, and what genre of movie they enjoy watching.
 When the user is signed in, they can select the date and time they want to schedule their date.
 Based on the user’s location and preferences, our application will provide the user with a list of restaurants nearby, and if necessary, a Yelp/OpenTable link to make a reservation.